island-lang/island-lang.github.io/README.md

 if ....
 	age = 46
-	print(someOtherProperty) // prints "Hello Luna of 46 years of age!" else
+	print(greeting) // prints "Hello Luna of 46 years of age!" else
-	age = 15 // This branch must also assign a value print(someOtherProperty) //prints "Hello young Luna of 15 years of age!"
+	age = 15 // This branch must also assign a value print(greeting) //prints "Hello young Luna of 15 years of age!"
 ```

 ## Role coupling and semantic indexing